jpgard/tableshift-web/content/pages/datasets.md

 **Data Source:** We use the College Scorecard [(cite)](https://collegescorecard.ed.gov).
 The College Scorecard is an institution-level dataset compiled by the U.S. Department of Education from 1996-present.
 The College scorecard includes detailed institutional factors, including information about each institutions' student population, course offerings, and outcomes.

 **Distribution Shift:** Institutions vary widely in their profiles, student populations, educational approach, and target industries or student pathways.
 We partition universities according to the `CCBASIC` variable (The data dictionary for the College Scorecard is available [here](https://collegescorecard.ed.gov/assets/CollegeScorecardDataDictionary.xlsx)), which gives the Carnegie Classification (Basic) [(cite)](https://carnegieclassifications.acenet.edu).
 This classification uses a framework developed by the Carnegie Commission on Higher Education in the early 1970s to support its research program.
 Partitioning our data according to this variable measures the robustness over institutional subpopulations, and is thus a form of subpopulation shift.
 We use the following set of institutions as the target domain (all other institutional types are in the training domain): 'Special Focus Institutions--Other special-focus institutions', 'Special Focus Institutions--Theological seminaries, Bible colleges, and other faith-related institutions', "Associate's--Private For-profit 4-year Primarily Associate's", 'Baccalaureate Colleges--Diverse Fields', 'Special Focus Institutions--Schools of art, music, and design', "Associate's--Private Not-for-profit", "Baccalaureate/Associate's Colleges", "Master's Colleges and Universities (larger programs)".
 Exact definitions of each institution class are available via the Carnegie Commission on Higher Education [(cite)](https://carnegieclassifications.acenet.edu).

+**Availability & Access:** This dataset is publicly available though the U.S. Department of Education [College Scorecard](http://collegescorecard.ed.gov).

 ## Diabetes
 * Availability: Public